 CfV Volunteer Managers’ Special interest group (SIG) – attendance

 Reflective practice paper* (please note, the reflective practice piece is a compulsory part of CPD that demonstrates your ongoing application of your professional skills).

 Can I participate in activities not run/associated with The Centre for Volunteering?

 Yes.
 CFV will allow participants to participate in activities such as the ones listed below:

-- Publications Reading – volunteering specific
+- Publications Reading

 - Other – Other substantive work undertaken to advance volunteering within your organisation such as:

-- Resolving structural conflict in your organisation involving volunteers
+- Resolving structural conflict in your organisation involving volunteers and documenting outcomes

-- Other innovations to your volunteer program
+- Other innovations in your volunteer program

 What do I get from participating?